What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 5. The Parthenon – Nashville

 If you are visiting Tennessee, one must-dos on your to-do list is visiting Parthenon in Nashville.
-Situated in Centennial Park, a short walk from the city’s downtown core, seeing it is one of the best things to do in Tennessee.
+Situated in Centennial Park, a short walk from the city’s downtown core.

 At first sight, one can think it is the Parthenon from Greece because the Parthenon in Nashville is in Athens, Greece.
 It is an art museum with one of the most breathtaking art pieces, starting with its building structure.
 The engraved features made of cement are something that will grab your attention.